 This means that we provide specific training in art therapy as social action.
 Our students can work at both the individual and societal levels in the pursuit of justice.
 This is operationalized in the classroom and through practicums, when students go into communities to implement art projects that meet needs.

 It helps to solidify the attributes of a socially responsible practitioner: the abilities to embrace diversity; build bridges across social, economic, cultural, racial, and political systems; support people to be empowered to solve shared problems; and foster development of social equality and justice through compassionate action.

 My personal vision is that our art therapy studio influences and impacts all of our programs, students, staff, and faculty.
 I hope that it brings a creative life that propels us to continue to explore new ways of promoting social change, serving clients, and learning in creative, cutting-edge ways.

 I love to incorporate art-making assignments in all of the courses I teach, even if they are not specifically art therapy courses.
-Since the 1990s, I have worked with an assignment at the Adler School that I call ‘Image of Ethics.’
+Since the 1990s, I have worked with an assignment at the Adler University that I call ‘Image of Ethics.’
 As the final assignment in their ‘Professional Development and Ethics’ course, students are asked to work with art materials and create a personal Image of Ethics to take into their offices after graduation—as a physical reminder to always practice at the highest level of integrity.